Many teachings present controlling your feelings as the goal of emotional health.

 Presence separates you from the emotion without pushing it away.

-When you stay present (and don’t control your feelings), you notice:
+Stay present (and don’t control your feelings) to feel:

 -